tatarjr/egegorgulu.com/README.md

 ### TODO
 - Complete Case studies
+	- Pinata
+	- Form Analytics
+	- Jobspot
 	- ~~beforeafter~~
 	- ~~yekolay~~
 		- ~~Add other pages in and implement page switcher~~

-	- pinata
-	- Form Analytics
-	- Jobspot
 	- ~~All the small things~~
 - Works section
 	- ~~Add missing graphics to the list~~